Overview of the U.S. Harmonized Tariff Schedule

 A spring 2017 audit by the Canadian government of customs processes found that 20 percent of the goods coming into Canada are misclassified, which during the 2015-16 fiscal year resulted in a $21 million underpayment of duties.
 On a global basis, one analysis concluded that misclassified shipments result in more than $22 billion in duties owed to government treasuries.
 Several reasons contribute to the high incidence of misclassified shipments:

 - HTS codes are complicated and difficult to understand.
 A cursory look at the U.S. Harmonized System of Tariffs reveals that the document is not for the faint of heart!
 The language is difficult to follow and at times can seem contradictory.
 Products are not defined in everyday English.
-As an example, a shipper trying to determine proper coding for a NAFTA-eligible product will have to navigate the HTS’s 170-page “note” that pertains to NAFTA.
+As an example, a shipper trying to determine proper coding for a USMCA-eligible product will have to navigate the HTS’s 170-page “note” that pertains to USMCA.

 - Tariff classifications can be open to interpretation.
 Perhaps not surprisingly, importers looking to minimize tariff obligations sometimes have a difference of opinion with border agents with regard to a product’s tariff code assignment.
 When that happens, a business can challenge CBP and seek a legally binding ruling, as discussed previously.